“In this world there are humans, gods and people like me”

 Synopsis

-But time is also changing on Gavdos.
-The chaos of the world, triggered by globalisation, capitalism, corona and war, is mirrored on the island.
+Globalisation, capitalism, corona and war, is mirrored on the island.
 The island population is getting in conflict.
 The dancer Pavlina wants to counter this and unite the island’s population.
-She fails.
-No one is interested in her.
-So, she tries her own individual means.

-Focusing on the case of this remote island – this film investigates over 10 years the rules and the fall of the modern society, its values and the roots of the problems, tearing apart with two major forces ruling the world – the desire of being united and the need of keeps its own individuality.
+Focusing on the case of this remote island – this film investigates over 10 years the rules of modern society, its values and the roots of the problems, tearing apart with two major forces – the desire of being united and the need of keeps its own individuality.

 Synopsis

-But time is also changing on Gavdos.
-The chaos of the world, triggered by globalisation, capitalism, corona and war, is mirrored on the island.
+Globalisation, capitalism, corona and war, is mirrored on the island.
 The island population is getting in conflict.
 The dancer Pavlina wants to counter this and unite the island’s population.
-She fails.
-No one is interested in her.
-So, she tries her own individual means.

-Focusing on the case of this remote island – this film investigates over 10 years the rules and the fall of the modern society, its values and the roots of the problems, tearing apart with two major forces ruling the world – the desire of being united and the need of keeps its own individuality.
+Focusing on the case of this remote island – this film investigates over 10 years the rules of modern society, its values and the roots of the problems, tearing apart with two major forces – the desire of being united and the need of keeps its own individuality.

 Director’s Motivation